kraasch/godot-gpsm/addons/gpsm/README.md

 	_SM.initialize()
 ```

-the intial state transition when calling the statem machine's `initialize()` function can be toggled on or off.
+The initial state transition when calling the state machine's `initialize()` function can be toggled on or off.

-the machine can throw warnings, when transitions are triggered during the wrong state.
+The machine can throw warnings, when transitions are triggered during the wrong state.

-individual transitions can also be troggled.
+Individual transitions can also be toggled.

 ```gdscript
 # will create push_warning() or push_error()